soltanoff/dj_task_queue/README.md

 Prototype of the web service for organizing the task queue.

 Functionality:
-1. `task / create_task` is a method that creates a task that is added to the queue, and the task number is returned to the user.
+1. `task/create_task` is a method that creates a task that is added to the queue, and the task number is returned to the user.
-2. `task / get_info / <int: task_id>` - returns the status of the task in the format json {'status:'', 'create_time":'', 'start_time':'', 'time_to_execute':''}.
+2. `task/get_info/<int: task_id>` - returns the status of the task in the format json {'status:'', 'create_time":'', 'start_time':'', 'time_to_execute':''}.
     Statuses:
      - In Queue - the task is waiting for its turn to execute;
      - Run - the task was started;